bioinfoacademy/bugInHost/README.md

 * Circos: Version 0.69-9

 ### Customized code
-* R script for evaluating RNA-seq data

-* R script for making plots
+* R script for making plots in the manuscript.
+Please see the R script files.